Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

-First, we look at the number of well-localized GW events depending on the GW detectors, and we then consider the identification of a millisecond magnetar in the EM counterpart -- see Table \ref{tab:det_rates}.
-The number of well localized GW detections gives an idea of the size of the overall BNS population from which finding an EM counterpart, and thus millisecond magnetar smoking guns, is feasible.
-To estimate the statistical uncertainty for all of our detection rates, we used a non-parametric bootstrap method.
+In Table \ref{tab:det_rates} we first give the number of well-localized GW events depending on the GW detectors, and we then consider the identification of a millisecond magnetar in the EM counterpart.
+The number of well-localized GW detections gives an idea of the size of the overall BNS population from which finding an EM counterpart, and thus millisecond magnetar smoking guns, is feasible.
+To estimate the statistical uncertainty for all of our detection rates, we used a nonparametric bootstrap method.
 Starting from the set of simulated GW events that are well localized, each event was labeled based on whether it led to a detectable millisecond magnetar.
 These detections were treated as Bernoulli trials (success or failure).
 We then generated 5000 bootstrap re-samplings of the original sample by drawing with replacement, computing the fraction of detectable magnetars in each resampled dataset.
 This produced an empirical distribution of detection fractions, from which we derived the confidence interval.
 The final uncertainty on the detection rate was obtained by scaling these fractions by the assumed rate of well-localized BNS events.
 The 3$\sigma$ confidence interval (corresponding to the 0.15$^{th}$ and 99.85$^{th}$ percentiles of the bootstrap distribution) was then reported as the statistical uncertainty on the detection rate.
-Note that this uncertainty is only statistical, and does not account for the uncertainty due to the imprecise merger rate.
+We note that this uncertainty is only statistical, and does not account for the uncertainty due to the imprecise merger rate.
 In other words, this uncertainty quantifies the errors extracted from our obtained distributions, assuming the BNS merger rate $R = $ 100 Gpc$^{-3}$ yr$^{-1}$ to be accurate.